ncku-iir/Android-Practice/README.md

 # Android-Practice
-Android course with teaching Zenbo SDK and Google speach in IIR lab orientation camp
+Android course with teaching Retrofit and constructing a whole project in IIR lab orientation camp